EI-CoreBioinformatics/minos/README.md

 * CPC2 (http://cpc2.cbi.pku.edu.cn) ***

 #### Registering workflow dependencies with minos
 Before running minos, the user has to register all dependencies in the `program_calls` section of the run configuration file (etc/minos_config.yaml).
 This allows users to manage their own installations.
-For convenience, we provide singularity container definitions for most dependencies as well as a conda recipe.
+For convenience, we provide singularity container definitions ([Singularity.tools.def](minos/etc/Singularity.tools.def)) for most dependencies, except BUSCO, as well as a conda recipe.
 Unfortunately, due to our hpc environment, we cannot provide solutions utilising the native conda/singularity support in current Snakemake version.
 (However, we would be glad for any community contributions in that regard).

 #### Special case: Mikado
 - preferred: singularity container due to development cycle and ease of installation